Application and Admission

 - Degree program transcripts

-- Curriculum Vitae (include education, training, honors and awards, professional experience, relevant
+- Curriculum Vitae (include education, training, honors and awards, professional experience, relevant publications and presentations)

 - Three professional letters of recommendation

-- Answers to the three specific questions
+- Answers to the three essay questions:

 Unofficial transcripts can be uploaded for initial review; however, official transcripts are required once an offer of admission is made and accepted and before the student enrolls in the first term.
 To be considered official, a transcript must be sent directly from your institution to Vanderbilt.

 All international applicants are required to provide scores from the Test of English as a Foreign Language (TOEFL), which is administered by the Educational Testing Service in Princeton, New Jersey.
 The Department requires applicants to meet or exceed a score of 600.
 International applicants who have obtained at least a masters level degree from an accredited US university are not required to provide TOEFL scores.
+At this moment the program has no capability to sponsor visas to international students.